fpetitjean/ProximityForest/README.md

 # ProximityForest
 An effective and scalable distance-based classifier for time series classification.
-This repostitory contains the source code for the time series classification algorithm Proximity Forest, published in the paper [TODO](link arvix)
+This repostitory contains the source code for the time series classification algorithm Proximity Forest, published in the paper [https://arxiv.org/abs/1808.10594]

 ## Abstract
 Research into the classification of time series has made enormous